ishaangulati8/programming-languages-project1/README.md

 ## Running the program:
 The program can be run using makefile.
-You need to change your directory to Part2A using `cd Part2A`.
-To run the program please use `make json=JSONFILENAME.json run`.
-The run command would first delete the existing `.json` and `.sql` present in current directory, then execute the program and produce the output into corresponding `JSONFILENAME.sql` and `JSONFILENAME.dsl` files under Part2B directory.
+You need to change your directory to Part2B using `cd Part2B`.
+To run the program please use `make build` to install the dependencies and then `make json=JSONFILENAME.json run` to execute the program.
+`make clean` would delete all the dependencies i.e., node_modules, and .dsl and .sql files present in the Part2B directory.
+`make filename=FILE_TO_DELETE delete` would delete the file.

 <br>
 <br>